Who can use this feature

-In a SAML SSO set up, the identity provider manages the Organization's user accounts and credentials.
+In a SAML SSO set up, the identity provider manages the organization's user accounts and credentials.
 The service provider is the app or website that provides services to the user or organization.
 Figma is a service provider in this scenario.

 How SAML SSO works:

-- The identity provider checks this user's credentials to confirm they are correct.
+- The identity provider checks this user's credentials.

-- The identity provider then sends a response to Figma to verify the user's identity.
+- The identity provider sends a response to Figma to verify the user's identity.

 - Figma accepts the response and logs the user into their Figma account.

 Note: Figma uses SAML 2.0 for all SAML SSO configurations.
 This includes configurations with supported identity providers and any custom configurations.

 Set up SAML SSO

 The process for configuring SAML will depend on your specific identity provider.
 We've outlined the general process for implementing SAML SSO in your Organization below.